nfroze/Project-6-AI-Chrome-Extension/README.md

-# 🌐 Project 6: Full Stack Chrome Extension with AI Integration
+# 🌐 Project 6: AI Chrome Extension

 A Chrome extension that adds AI-powered TLDR summaries and savage roasts to LinkedIn posts